-The lockdown has wavered Indian Economy and GDP growth has plummeted abysmally.
-The lockdown in India has affected the daily wage workers and small businesses so severely that businesses were in doldrums.
-Their reserves being used up, they had an operational fund deficit.
-For the small business to survive, to get back on their feet and to be able to re-start their business, remuneration was necessary to help them cope up with the damage and support from the government, in the form of economic package, was imperative for the revival.
+The lockdown has wavered the Indian Economy and GDP growth has plummeted abysmally.
+The lockdown in India has affected the daily wage workers and small businesses so severely that businesses were in the doldrums.
+With their reserves being used up, they had an operational fund deficit.
+For the small business to survive, to get back on their feet, and to be able to re-start their business, remuneration was necessary to help them cope up with the damage, and support from the government, in the form of an economic package, was imperative for the revival.

-This package therefore is to help the poor and MSME to get back on their feet.
-Measures taken are to remediate the MSMEs for the loss occurred as well as an initiative to restart them.
-The break in supply chain had affected the market severely.
-In order to overcome this, Government of India(GoI) has released economic packages which can see a survival & growth of MSMEs in India.
-This will further ensure continuity in the supply chain and encourage businesses to evolve and hence transform Indian market into a global market.
+This package, therefore, is to help the poor and MSME to get back on their feet.
+Measures taken are to remediate the MSMEs for the loss that occurred as well as an initiative to restart them.
+The break-in supply chain had affected the market severely.
+In order to overcome this, the Government of India(GoI) has released economic packages which can see the survival & growth of MSMEs in India.
+This will further ensure continuity in the supply chain and encourage businesses to evolve and hence transform the Indian market into a global market.

 The SME Sector

-MSMEs makes up for 45% of the country’s total Manufacturing output, 40% export and contributes 30% to the national GDP.
-The prolonged lockdown has acutely disrupted the operations of MSMEs and are much in need of operational liability.
+MSMEs make up for 45% of the country’s total Manufacturing output, 40% export, and contribute 30% to the national GDP.
+The prolonged lockdown has acutely disrupted the operations of MSMEs and is much in need of operational liability.
 In order to help the MSME rehabilitate further encourage increased initiative towards starting MSME, numerous liquidity measures have been announced by the government.
 Up to 3 lakh crores collateral-free automatic loans are to be disbursed for Businesses.
-Banks and NBFC to provide emergency credit lines to MSMEs up to 20% of their outstanding credit.
-Interests being capped, tenure of 4 years and moratorium on principal up to 12 months.
+Banks and NBFC provide emergency credit lines to MSMEs up to 20% of their outstanding credit.
+Interests being capped, tenure of 4 years, and a moratorium on principal up to 12 months.
 Apart from fund availability, GoI has also ensured debt and equity facilities for stressed MSMEs.